Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix

 \section{Discussion}

-In this work, we derive task independent upper and lower bounds on the sample complexity required to learn the parameters of a given quantum system within additive error $\epsilon$ and with success probability at least $1-\delta$, under both the $\ell_{\infty}$ and $\ell_{2}$ error criteria.
-While our bounds apply to general learning protocols, they are not as tight as task-specific bounds especially for Pauli eigenvalue learning and Pauli expectation value learning \cite{memory-PhysRevLett.126.190505, entanglement-PhysRevA.105.032435, entanglement-PhysRevLett.132.180805}, unless $\epsilon \to 0$.
+In this work, we derive task-independent upper and lower bounds on the sample complexity required to learn the parameters of a given quantum system within asymptotic additive error $\epsilon \to 0$ and with success probability at least $1-\delta$, under both the $\ell_{\infty}$- and $\ell_{2}$-criteria.
+Our bounds apply to general learning protocols and recover tight task-specific bounds, particularly for Pauli eigenvalue learning and Pauli expectation-value learning \cite{memory-PhysRevLett.126.190505, entanglement-PhysRevA.105.032435, entanglement-PhysRevLett.132.180805}, in the asymptotic limit $\epsilon \to 0$.